Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Estimation Methods

-Recall that to estimate the ATE, we can estimate $E \big( Y^x \big)$ directly if $X$ is randomized by estimating $E ( Y | X = x )$ using only observed values.
-We need not directly model the outcome mechanism $Y = g ( X, \bm{W}, \calE )$ using an {\sl outcome model}).
-This follows from the law of total expectation,
+Recall the notation and concepts from Section \ref{subsec:ate}.
+To estimate the ATE, we can estimate $E \big( Y^x \big)$ directly if $X$ is randomized by estimating $E ( Y | X = x )$ using only observed values.
+We need not directly model the outcome mechanism $Y = g ( X, \bm{W}, \calE )$ using an {\sl outcome model}.
+This follows from the law of total expectation.